ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 GraalVM gives us a tool that solves this problem by compiling Java code ahead-of-time, to a native executable image, instead of compiling just-in-time at runtime.
 This is similar to how a conventional compiler like gcc works.
+Note, we may need to run `assembly` first.
 ```
+$ sbt assembly
 $ native-image --no-server \
  -cp target/scala-2.12/ergo-appkit-3.1.0.jar\
  --report-unsupported-elements-at-runtime\